 I have included some links to Amazon for the gochujang, rice vinegar, and soy sauce (above and here) for your convenience if you’d like to order from Amazon.
 I don’t see that my favorite gochujang is sold on Amazon but I wanted to share it here with you.
 Don’t you like the picture?
 If you like it hot, try looking for this at your local Asian market. 🙂

-Once your chicken is baked, you simply baste this sauce over your crispy chicken.
+Once your chicken is baked, you simply baste this sauce over your crispy chicken or toss the sauce and chicken together in a large bowl.
 Then you will have a true challenge…to try to keep from eating the entire batch of chicken!
 Honestly, I ate a few drumsticks at dinner, and then snuck back to the chicken (I mean kitchen!) to have just one more.
 Three more consumed and there wasn’t much left of the 5 lbs of drumsticks that I had cooked!
 A little embarrassing, but I want to be honest here to give you a head’s up. 🙂

 How To Serve Korean Baked Chicken